Monday, July 22, 2024

 Why We Over-React

-Emotional reactivity is when we keep reacting to situations in an emotionally-charged manner.
+At other times, when we keep reacting to certain situations in an emotionally-charged manner.
 This is because we are stuck in mental patterns that keep us from seeing things as they really are and from dealing with life in a peaceful and healthy way.
 Rather, when we OVER-REACT to a situation, we can be pretty sure we are encountering what author and psychotherapist, Tara Bennett-Goleman calls "samskaras" or schemas.

 In her book, "Emotional Alchemy", Tara explains there are 10 major schemas such as the fear of abandonment, emotional deprivation, perfectionism, and the fear of trusting to name a few.
-Most of us have at least one or two of these unhealthy and unproductive emotional patterns.
+Most of us have at least one or two of these unhealthy and unproductive emotional patterns that we need to heal from.

 In order to conquer these schemas, we must first learn to recognize them so here are 5 steps to becoming more aware of our emotional patterns: